Mootook/mootook.github.io/docs/notes/sekiro-shadows-die-twice.md

 ![ape](https://i.ibb.co/XsGY0fx/ape-space.jpg)

 In stark contrast, one of my least favorite experiences in any souls game was fighting the Capra Demon.
-He's easy once you know what to do, and that's perhaps part of the problem.
-And I believe it's derived from the fact that the space isn't flush with the enemy.
+He's not only easy once you know what to, but he almost ceases to *be* a boss because of how one can defeat him.
+I believe it's derived from the fact that the space isn't flush with the enemy.
 Its swords are too large for the space, there's two guard dogs inside (why are they not patrolling, aren't they cramped?), and the seemingly random staircase feels like the game is narrowing my attention, when I'd just like the freedom to figure this fight out.
 Yes, the staircase provides a safe haven, but then it's revealed that the Capra demon can kinda climb it before falling down and trying again, which really breaks the illusion that I'm fighting a conscious entity.
 There's no decision making relative to the boss.
 If I can just hide in this corner, wait for him fall then hit him and do it all again, why wouldn't I always do that?
 There's no decision making relative to the boss's patterns or level with the exception of his failed jump attack.
 It's not the fact that it's a cramped fight that makes me dislike it, nor is the Capra Demon and two dogs a bad enemy design, it's that the elements chosen seem incompatible and imbalanced.

 <VideoFrame videoUrl="https://www.youtube.com/embed/LN74ocuBark" />